 In the previous book Segrelles was too keen to play to the formula of objectifying women in sword and sorcery tales, and The Mercenary dating from the 1980s hasn’t aged kindly in that respect, but here he’s having his cake and eating it.
 There’s a good twist, but he still manages to include alluring topless women.
 However, The Formula’s plot is stronger, and it sets up the world and enemies Segrelles returns to in later stories.

 Once the story’s complete we move to an essay from Segrelles giving his thoughts on The Formula, which are fascinating for anyone interested in the creative process.
 He explains background that didn’t make it into the story, which is clever, and it’s accompanied by plenty of illustrations produced for a book about weapons that funded him while he worked on The Mercenary.

-Sadly, despite being a bargain for the quality on offer if you’re a fantasy fan, the digitally formatted Definitive Edition reissues of The Mercenary didn’t prove cost effective for NBM, and despite The Trial being solicited, it wasn’t released in this format.
-NBM did issue English editions of the ten remaining graphic novels, and in the 1980s also published an edition combining this with The Cult of Sacred Fire.
+Sadly, despite being a bargain for the quality on offer if you’re a fantasy fan, the digitally formatted Definitive Edition reissues of The Mercenary didn’t prove cost effective for NBM, and despite The Trials being solicited, it wasn’t reissued in this format.
+NBM did issue English editions of the ten remaining graphic novels, and in the 1980s also published a paperback edition combining this with The Cult of Sacred Fire.